robertquitt/robertquitt.github.io/_posts/2022-03-03-optimizing-c++.md

 ### F.3 Replacing `if`/`else` with `switch`

-There were a few places where we consider all possible values of an enum withing a big `if`/`else` statement.
+There were a few places where we consider all possible values of an enum within a big `if`/`else` statement.
 I replaced it with a big `switch` statement instead, but this ended up harming performance!
-My guess is that the branch prediction on modern CPUs are better at handling `if`/`else` than handling a jump table.
+My guess is that the branch predictors on modern CPUs are better at handling `if`/`else` than handling a jump table.

 ### Nightcore